HRK Eagles Homeschool Co-Ed

 -Athletes must communicate frequently with the coaches telling them in advance if they will not be at a practice or meet.

 -Athletes must come dressed for the weather and ready for practices and meets.
-Shirts must be kept on and shorts must be worn over leggings and spandex.
+Shirts must be kept on and if leggings/spandex are worn, shorts must be worn over them.

 -Be consistent and honest with yourself, parents, coaches, and team.
 This is a competitive sports team and you cannot fake the effort you put into running.
-Your coaches and teammates will know.
-Running homework and strength training on your own is required.
+Running homework and strength training on your own is strongly encouraged.
 You will get out what you put in.
 Runners are expected to have a desire to learn how to improve and then apply that knowledge to perform your best.

 -We encourage co-ed friendships, but there will be no public displays of affection.